ricebr/Not-A-Overlay/README.md

 # RiceBR Local Overlay

-You can you it just creating `/etc/portage/repos.conf/ricebr.conf` with the following content:
+You can use it just creating `/etc/portage/repos.conf/ricebr.conf` with the following content:

 ```
 [ricebr]